joethei/obsidian-link-favicon/README.md

 As long as you use
 the [renderMarkdown](https://marcus.se.net/obsidian-plugin-docs/api/classes/MarkdownRenderer#rendermarkdown)
 Method this plugin will add favicons to your external links.
+If you want no link favicons in your plugin either add `no-favicon` to your source path when calling the method.
-You can specify the Attribute `data-no-favicon` if you wan't your link to be ignored.
+Or specify the Attribute `data-no-favicon` on your link.